runonbitcoin/run-db/README.md

 #### tx

-Stores all transactions known by RUN-DB and their indexing state.
+Stores all transactions known by Run-DB and their indexing state.

 | Column | Type | Description |
 | ------ | ---- | ----------- |